 TGax Editor: Please make the following changes to the paragraph after Figure 9-52f (D1.4 P82L15):

 The AID12 subfield of the User Info field carries the 12 LSBs of the AID of the STA for which the User Info field is intended.
 An AID12 subfield that is 0 or 2045 indicates that the User Info field allocates an RU for random access (see 27.5.4 (UL OFDMA-based random access (UORA))).
-User Info fields with AID12 not equal to 0 and not equal to 2045 appear before User Info fields with AID12 equal to 0 or equal to 2045 (if any present).[5914]
+An AID12 subfield that is 2046 indicates an unassigned RU (see 27.5.2.2.3 (Allowed settings of the Trigger frame fields and UMRS Control field)).
+An AID12 subfield set to 4095 is reserved to indicate start of Padding field (see 27.5.2.2.2 (Padding for Trigger frame or frame containing UMRS Control field)).[5914]

 TGax Editor: Please make the following changes to the text after Table 9-25h (D1.4 P84L21):

-[7742, 8344, 8652]
+The Trigger Dependent User Info subfield in the User Info field is optionally present based on the value of the Trigger Type field.[7742, 8344, 8652]

-The Padding field [7746]extends the frame length to give the recipient STAs more time to prepare a response[9347].
-The Padding field of the Trigger frame, if present, is an integer number of two or more octets and is set to all 1s.
-The start of the Padding field is identified by the value 2047 that appears in the position of the AID12 subfield of a User Info field that would otherwise be present.
-The AID value 2047 is reserved as the special value to indicate the start of the padding.
-The length of the Padding field is in units of octets and is set as defined in the following formulas.[9830, 9474, 5380]
+The Padding field is optionally present in a Trigger frame to[7746] extend the frame length to give the recipient STA(s) enough time to prepare a response SIFS after the frame is received[9347].
+The Padding field of the Trigger frame, if present, is at least two octets in length and is set to all 1s.
+The start of the Padding field is identified by the value 4095 in the AID12 subfield of a User Info field that would otherwise be present.
+An AP can use any type of padding to satisfy the duration requirement (see section 27.5.2.2.2 (Padding for Trigger frame or frame containing UMRS Control field)).
+The following formulas provide an example of how to compute the length (LPAD, MAC) of the Padding field (if present) to meet the duration requirement.[9830, 9474, 5380]

 TGax Editor: Please delete the last sentence in section 9.3.1.23 (before section 9.3.1.23.1) (D1.4 P84L65):

-STBC is disallowed for Trigger frame transmission.[3017, 7954, 9639]
+[3017, 7954, 9639]

 TGax Editor: Please move the following paragraphs from 27.5.2.2.1 to its own (new) sub-subsection as shown below.
 Please update the section numbers of subsequent subsections in 27.5.2.2

-[9830, 9474]
+Padding for Trigger frame or frame containing UMRS Control field[9830, 9474]

 An AP transmitting a PPDU that contains a Trigger frame or frame containing a UMRS Control field shall ensure that the duration of the PPDU that follows BSYM is greater than or equal to the time indicated by the non-AP STA in the Trigger Frame MAC Padding Duration subfield in the HE MAC Capabilities Information field of the HE Capabilities element that it transmits.
 BSYM is the OFDM symbol of the PPDU that contains either the last bit of SCH when BCC is used to encode the PSDU or the last coded bit of the LDPC codeword that encodes the last bit of SCH when LDPC is used to encode the PSDU, where SCH is either: